shaunak-badani/DatasetProject/README.md

 The above graph can be explained with the crook's fluctuation theorem.
 The theorem simply states the following relation:

-$
+$$
 \begin{align}
     \frac{\rho_F(w)}{\rho_B(-w)} = e^{w - \Delta F}
 \end{align}
-$
+$$

-When $ w = \Delta F $, the RHS becomes 1, and that's when the forward and backward distributions meet.
+When $w = \Delta F$, the RHS becomes 1, and that's when the forward and backward distributions meet.
 For this particular example, since it's only the harmonic potential centers that shift, the free energy difference between the two states (State A:  $\lambda = 0$ State B: $\lambda = 5$) is zero.
 So the two probability distributions should intersect at 0, which is shown.

 ### Link to public dataset